 What this scene tells us is that just like many other Europeans, a lot of Swedish people left their home country for a new start in America throughout the 19th and early 20th century.
 As I learnt on my visit in July, a lot of these Swedish emigrants came from Småland in the South-East of the country.
-This was mainly because the land here was very stony and rocky and therefore difficult to farm.
+This was mainly because the land here was very rocky and therefore difficult to farm.

 At the House of Emigrants in Växjö, I learnt a lot of interesting facts about the Swedish emigrants.
 For example :

 - why they left Sweden

-- where they moved to in the States (Minnesota was quite a hotspot for Swedish immigrants and so were the city of Chicago, Washington State and, especially during the gold rush, California – statistically the state where most Americans with Swedish heritage live today)
+- where they moved to in the States (Minnesota was quite a hotspot for Swedish immigrants and so were the city of Chicago, and, especially during the gold rush, California – statistically the state where most Americans with Swedish heritage live today)

 - what kind of professions they carried out in their new home country, and

 - how they shaped the American heritage with their customs and beliefs.

 The House of Emigrants in Växjö is quite small, especially when compared to the German Emigration Museum in Bremerhaven.
-Nevertheless, the exhibition in Växjö was interesting and insightful as there were a lot of panels with images and descriptions in Swedish plus English underneath.
+Nevertheless, the exhibition in Växjö was interesting and insightful as there were a lot of panels with images and descriptions in both Swedish and English.